RodneyShag/AWS_DynamoDB/readme.md

 </p>

-# Intended Learning Strategy

-This repo is a concise summary and replacement of the 19-hour [AWS DynamoDB - From Beginner to Pro](https://acloud.guru/learn/aws-dynamodb) tutorial, provided by "A Cloud Guru" in 2016.
+This repo is a concise summary and _replacement_ of the [AWS DynamoDB - From Beginner to Pro](https://acloud.guru/learn/aws-dynamodb) tutorial.
+Using the hyperlinks below is optional.

-Read this repo linearly from top to bottom.
-You do not need to access the above course to learn DynamoDB.
-However, the course link is provided just in case you need more information about a topic.

 # Chapter 2 - Database Fundamentals

 ## Database Fundamentals - Part 1

 - __What's a "Candidate Key"? (in SQL)__ - (4:00) any columns which can uniquely identify a row.
 Cannot have null or duplicate values.
 - __What's a "Primary Key"? (in SQL)__ - (5:00) one candidate key, selected to provide unique identification of every row in the table.
 - __What's a "Foreign Key"? (in SQL)__ - (5:30) maps to a primary key in another table.
 Uniquely identifies a row (Primary key value) in another table.
 Foreign key doesn't need to be unique in the table it's in.